Furnace Efficiency Ratings and What They Mean

 - What size system will you need to heat your size of home?

-Norrell Service Experts is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.
+Norrell Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.

-The furnace efficiency rating helps determine how much energy will be needed to heat your home and, ultimately, how much it will cost you.
-Basically, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.
+The furnace efficiency rating helps establish how much energy will be needed to heat your home and, ultimately, how much it will cost you.
+Basically, the higher your furnace efficiency rating the less energy your heating equipment uses to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will supply compared to the amount of energy needed to produce the heat.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that tells you how much heat the furnace will produce compared to the amount of energy needed to produce the heat.
 For instance, if your heating system has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.